patrickingle/4xlots-extra/README.md

     Indicators/Bands.mq4 = modified indicator with Global parameters used by the trendlib.mq4 Indicators/Price Channel.mq4 = modified indicator with Global parameters used by the trendlib.mq4
+    Indicators/Pivot Points v4.mq4 = modified indicator with Global parameters used by the trendlib.mq4

 # Get Access to the 4xlots.com API for FREE!